Why choose Thompsons Solicitors for your accident at work claim?

 Good employers recognise that proper health and safety is good for business and will take steps to ensure their systems of work and the workplace environment protects their employees.

 Sadly, some employers continue to breach health and safety law, and even good employers' systems of work break down at times, leading to workplace accidents.

-We have decades of experience in bringing – and winning - accident at work claims against negligent employers.
+We have decades of experience in bringing – and winning - work accident claims against negligent employers.
 We will use that wealth of experience when representing you to secure the maximum amount of work injury compensation, to compensate you for your injuries - and recover lost earnings - after an accident at work.